 With heart palpitations, a person may notice that their heartbeat does not feel right.
 Many factors can trigger these heart flutters and in some cases, they can also indicate an underlying heart problem.

+People are not usually aware of their heartbeat, but sometimes, it comes to their notice.
 This may be because their heart is pounding too hard, too fast, too slow, or irregularly.

-Certain medications can cause heart palpitations.
-These include:
+Certain medications can also trigger heart palpitations.

 - asthma inhalers

 - high blood pressure medications

 Certain underlying medical conditions may be the cause of heart palpitations.
 These

 - an overactive or underactive thyroid

 - low blood sugar levels

 - high or low potassium levels